shinpansen/shinpansen/README.md

 - 👋 Hi, I’m @shinpansen
 - 👀 I’m interested in praising cats
 - 🌱 I’m currently learning to deal with life
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on cool games
-- 📫 How to reach me : don't
+- 📫 How to reach me : 🐈‍⬛🐈‍⬛🐈‍⬛

 <!---
 shinpansen/shinpansen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.